FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_configuration/t_st_subscribe_advanced_routing_application.md

 In the *For Files Received from this Account or its Partners* pane:

 1. To set a schedule for automatic retrieval of files from a remote server, select the **Automatically Retrieve Files From** check box and then select the transfer site from the drop-down list.
 If you select a PeSIT transfer site, you can select a **Transfer Profile** from the list or leave the field empty to use the default PeSIT transfer profile.
-For more information, see <a href="../../../accounts/transfersites#AccountsMenu_2253641766_1248932" class="MCXref xref">Transfer sites</a>.
+For more information, see [Transfer sites](../../../accounts/transfersites#AccountsMenu_2253641766_1248932).
     The *Schedule* pane and the **Retrieve Files Now** button are displayed.
     If subscription retrieves files from a Folder Monitor transfer site, to configure a scheduled Folder Monitor operation, you must select **Set explicit FolderMonitor Schedule**.